 CBD can be extracted from marijuana or hemp plants, the former containing THC, so the substance still occupies a legal gray area in many areas.
-Throw in the complicated range of laws regulating medicinal and recreational marijuana use, which vary from state to state, and it can be hard to know where you stand, selling CBD oil and other CBD products.
+Throw in the complicated range of laws regulating medicinal and recreational marijuana use, which vary from state to state.
+It can be hard to know where you stand selling CBD oil and other CBD products.

 Though CBD-enhanced goods are poised to break into the mainstream, producers must remain mindful of claims made about the substance.
 The US Food and Drug Administration (FDA) recently warned against making unsubstantiated statements about the benefits of CBD.
 Together with the Federal Trade Commission (FTC), the FDA sent letters to three CBD companies.
 The correspondence identified several unfounded claims about health benefits and medical uses of cannabidiol, giving the companies a limited time to take action or face legal action.

 Despite the enforcement activities initiated by the FDA and other consumer protection agencies, the organizations remain committed to developing legal, regulated pathways for sellers bringing CBD products to market.

 Even if you haven’t been diligent in tracking the growing CBD industry, you’re probably becoming more aware of the emerging market for cannabidiol products.
 Currently, one of the hottest health and wellness trends, CBD, is showing up in everything from dog treats to anti-aging serums.

 Though cannabidiol scarcely represented a distinct product category as recently as 2015, CBD sales rose to more than $500 million in 2018.
 And it is thought the industry could serve a $22 billion market within a few years.
 According to a Brightfield Group study, the lofty projection for 2022 and beyond accounts for more than CBD’s growing presence in the nutraceutical industry.